 However, 2006 was truly to be his year as a lifetime’s work and ambition culminated in a Dakar win.
 Marc did not rest on his laurels and he repeated the feat in 2009, this time taking the win in the first Dakar to be run outside of Africa.

 Marc won again in 2011 and finished second in 2012, however he was forced to withdraw from the Dakar in 2013 following an injury he sustained during the Rally of Morocco.
 In spite of this, he came back in stellar fashion to take overall third place at the Rally Dos Sertões in Brazil, proving that he is still one of the finest riders in his class.
-Marc has since taken yet another Dakar Rally win, proving that he's truly back on top form once again.Read more
+Marc has since taken yet another Dakar Rally win and became the 2014 FIM World Cross Countries Rally Champion, proving that he's truly back on top form once again.Read more